 To indicate the ground node, use either the number 0, the name GND, or !GND, or GROUND, GND!.
-Every node shall have at least two connections, except for transmission line nodes (unterminated transmission lines are permitted) and MOSFET substrate nodes (which have two internal connections).
+Every node shall have at least two connections, except for transmission line nodes (unterminated transmission lines are permitted).

 10. Element, Instance, and Subcircuit Naming Conventions